dkubatko/meenew/README.md

 # Current task list
 ## In progress
+- [ ] Fix CSS for mobile
+- [ ] Extract mascot into a component and adjust its styling
 - [ ] Add results page
-- [ ] Fix CSS for mobile
-- [ ] Adjust circularTranslate to be vh-based
-- [ ] Fix image boxing to not cover buttons
 - [ ] Design application flow
 - [ ] Update headers and metadata
 - [ ] Add JWS tokens (or other encryption) for api